chef-boneyard/paprika/README.md

 paprika
 =======

 This is a great README.
+I just wish it was longer!